FrancescoMonaco/PhDPresentation/slides.md

 # The Problem
 A continuos increase in the volume of data

- - Many mining algorithms scale with super linear behaviors
+ - Many similarity search algorithms scale with super linear behaviors
  - We need to find efficient techniques to deal with this data
  - We want to have theoretical guarantees on the performance of our algorithms and the quality of the results